-Upon enrolling in their first course that is eligible for high school credit, the district will provide written notice concerning automatic college admission, the curriculum requirements for financial aid, and the benefits of completing the requirements for automatic admission and financial aid.
+Upon a student's registration for his or her first course that is required for high school graduation, the district will provide written notice concerning automatic college admission, the curriculum requirements for financial aid, and the benefits of completing the requirements for automatic admission and financial aid.
+Parents and students will be asked to sign an acknowledgment that they received this information.

 Students and parents should contact the school counselor for further information about automatic admissions, the application process, and deadlines.

-[See Class Rank/Highest-Ranking Student on page 28 for information specifically related to how the district calculates a student's rank in class, and requirements for Graduation on page 45 for information associated with the foundation graduation program.]
+[See Class Rank/Highest-Ranking Student on page 35 for information specifically related to how the district calculates a student's rank in class, and requirements for Graduation on page 54 for information associated with the foundation graduation program.]

-[See Students in the Conservatorship of the State (Foster Care) on page 16 for information on assistance in transitioning to higher education for students in foster care.]
+[See Students in the Conservatorship of the State (Foster Care) on page 20 for information on assistance in transitioning to higher education for students in foster care.]